C++ API Reference

 Parameters:

-• transform – The transformation from the cell base frame to the mesh triangles.
+• transform – The transformation from the cell base frame to the mesh.

 Exports and saves the API log to file.